What is IMS PCB? Why do we need IMS PCB? In this post, you will get an overall introduction to the IMS PCB from the

 - The main advantage of an IMS PCB over a common FR4 PCB is that it has enhanced thermal conductivity.
 IMS PCB could have thermal conductivities ranging from 1-12 W/(m.K).
 The metal core thickness could vary between 0.4mm to 3.2mm.

 - Thick metal substrates can also be used as structural support or the main structural part of the application.
 This is another advantage over common FR4 PCBs.

-- By getting advantage of the increased thermal conductivity, high heat-dissipating components can be densely packed in IMS PCBs providing overall compactness compared to common PCBs.
+- By taking advantage of the increased thermal conductivity, high heat-dissipating components can be densely packed in IMS PCBs providing overall compactness compared to common PCBs.

 - Since the substrate material is metal, IMS PCBs are less vulnerable to fire compared to FR4 material used in normal PCBs.
 This makes IMS PCBs ideal for high-power applications or applications where the environment temperature is high or flammable.